Kyle Farmer Player Props: Twins vs. Blue Jays

 Kyle Farmer At The Plate

-- Farmer is batting .261 with two doubles, three home runs and six walks.
+- Farmer is batting .275 with two doubles, three home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.